HarrySolsem/MyCVRepository/resume.md

 ## ELECTED POSITIONS
-Member of the board, Norwegian Thyroid Organization, 2020 – td Member of the board, Langhus 1405 Co-ownership Apartments, 2021 – td Member of national tariff committee, NITO, 2014 – 2023 Additional boardmember competency from sportsclubs and house ownership organizations
+Member of the board, Norwegian Thyroid Organization, 2020 â€“ td Member of the board, Langhus 1405 Co-ownership Apartments, 2021 â€“ td Member of national tariff committee, NITO, 2014 â€“ 2023 Additional boardmember competency from sportsclubs and house ownership organizations

 ## LANGUAGES